guanghechen/algorithm.ts/packages/manacher/README.md

 Manacher is a linear time algorithm for listing all the palindromes that appear at the start of a given string.

-If you are interested in this algorithm, you can check [here][manacher].
+If you are curious about this algorithm, you can visit [here][manacher] for more details.

 ## Install